Building Readiness Through Partnership

 The safety and well-being of our citizens is what draws us together.
 Having established relationships before a disaster strikes will help us to provide a comprehensive, coordinated response.

 NPP is a coalition of the state’s business and government leaders who share a commitment to strengthen the capacity of the state to prepare for, respond to, and recover from disasters through public-private collaboration.
 Created in 2014 by Nebraska businesses and representatives from key state agencies, the Partnership empowers businesses to integrate business resources, expertise, and plans with those of government during all stages of disaster management.

 NPP wants you to be the next name added.

-NPP has already begun gathering strong partners in Farm Credit Services, Marriott International, and OPPD.
+NPP has already begun gathering strong partners in Farm Credit Services, Cox Communications, and OPPD.
 NPP is working with multiple local businesses that NPP believes will become members soon.